Wepstar/visionfront-edu/README.md

 VisionFront EDU is an AI-powered, open-source animation platform that empowers African youth — especially girls — to create health and climate education content in local languages using mobile devices.

 ## Features
-- AI scriptwriting in Dagbani, Twi, Hausa
+- AI scriptwriting in English, French, Spanish, Mandarin, and local Ghanaian languages like Dagbani, Twi, Hausa
 - Mobile-first animation builder
 - Offline access for rural areas
 - Open-source templates and tools